nchuramani/RoboticCoachesforPositivePsychology/README.md

 ## Instructions

+🎥 To watch the video about the technical details of the project, [click](https://drive.google.com/file/d/1NOUQQdYElSrAGtRTWOEKKw_PDEQ6Fkng/view?usp=sharing).

 After installing ROS, a workspace and then a package should be installed.
 For advanced guide, see:

 :warning: ROS package name should be *'dialogue_manager'*.
 Otherwise, change the name from the project files.